Etlay/JustTweenItDocs/docs/CreateUserCustomAnimation.md

 # Create user custom animation

-JustTweenIt design to support user custom animation written on pure ECS stile.
+JustTweenIt design to support user custom animation written in pure ECS stile.
-It provides code structure to integrate user systems into JustTweenIt sequence systems.
+It provides code structure to integrate user code into JustTweenIt sequence systems.

-You can find all example code in the "Example 7 - User custom animation" scene provided by JustTweenIt plugin.
+You can find all example code in the **"Example 7 - User custom animation"** folder provided by JustTweenIt plugin.

 To create custom animation you should add several classes to your project.